Kikobeats/svr/README.md

 ## Features

-- **Smart reload**, just reloading modified fileds to do development fast.
+- **Smart reload**, just reloading modified files to do development fast.
 - **Reload on demand**, after type `rs` on your terminal.
 - **Pretty Errors**, making unexpected errors easy to read.
 - **Port Selection**, supporting detection for already in use ports.
 - **Clipboard Support**, copying the local address in your clipboard.
-- **Debug in Your Network**, exposing the process in your local host.
+- **Debug in Your Network**, exposing the process in your local network.

 It's similar [`micro-dev`](https://github.com/zeit/micro-dev), but compatible with any function that exposes `req, res` interface (micro, express, koa, hapi, fastify, etc).